 With dense deodar forests, synonymous with this Uttarakhand region and chirping birds all around the serenity will create a memory to last a lifetime.
-Also, when you’re one with nature, it is your duty to trek into the wild and experience Harsil as a true paradise for trekkers.
-Many of the trekking trails will take you through experiences of beautiful and hidden waterfalls, gushing river streams and sights of hills wrapped in pine and oak trees.
+Also, when you’re one with nature, you must trek into the wild and experience Harsil as a true paradise for trekkers.
+Many of the trekking trails will take you through experiences of beautiful and hidden waterfalls, gushing river streams, and sights of hills wrapped in pine and oak trees.

 Things to do